markfasheh/duperemove/README.md

 other.
 When given the -d option, duperemove will submit those extents for deduplication using the btrfs-extent-same ioctl.

+Duperemove can store the hashes it computes in a hashfile.
+If given an existing hashfile, duperemove will only compute hashes for those files which have changed since the last run.
+Thus you can run duperemove repeatedly on your data as it changes, without having to re-checksum unchanged data.

+Duperemove can also take input from the fdupes program.

 Duperemove has two major modes of operation one of which is a subset of the other.